This role is a fast-paced, dynamic position that plays a vital part in sustaining Pearson’s overall sales success. • Expand Pearson’s market

 Median annual wages for food and tobacco processing workers are as follows:

 |Food and tobacco roasting, baking, and drying machine operators and tenders||$28,060|

 |Food processing workers, all other||23,720|

 Most food and tobacco processing workers are employed full time.
 Because of production schedules, working early morning, evening, or night shifts is common in many manufacturing facilities.

 Some food processing facilities are seasonal and open only a few months a year.
 During this period facilities may operate 24 hours a day and require workers to work one of the various shifts.

-Employment of food and tobacco processing workers is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of food and tobacco processing workers is projected to grow 2 percent through 2024, slower than the average for all occupations.

 Population growth and continuing consumer preference for convenience foods are expected to drive employment of these workers, particularly in retail trade establishments, such as grocery or specialty food stores.